Mastering Swing Trading During Bear Market Rallies

 1. Trade in Alignment with the Cycle

 When the long-term cycle is falling, swing trades should be tactical and defensive—not aggressive.
-It's fine to trade rebounds, but they must be treated as short-term counter trend moves rather than the start of a new bull market.
+It is fine to trade rebounds, but they must be treated as short-term countertrend moves rather than the start of a new bull market.

-Expect rallies to be short-lived and plan your trades accordingly.
-Have tighter targets, quicker stop adjustments, and reduced position sizes compared to what you might use in a confirmed uptrend.
+Expect rallies to be short-lived.
+Plan your trades accordingly with tighter targets, quicker stop adjustments, and reduced position sizes compared to what you would use in a confirmed uptrend.

 2. Focus on Price Channels